sbweeden/fidophoto/README.md

 ## Licensing acknowledgements
 This application makes use of:
+1. A number of Node.js open source packages, documented in package.json.
 1. Javascript QRCode generator from [node-qrcode](https://github.com/soldair/node-qrcode).
+This is used in the account settings page of the web application.